 If you are lucky enough to be visiting London on a Sunday, then you absolutely cannot miss the chance to have a proper Sunday Roast.
 You can find this incredible, hearty plate of food at just about any pub or restaurant in London.

 It consists of a slice of roast meat (pork belly, prime rib beef, chicken, etc), a huge and puffy Yorkshire pudding, and roasted potatoes and vegetables.
 It’s a very filling and satisfying meal.
 Of course, you’ll want to pair it with a true English ale for the full effect.

 Some of our favorites Sunday roasts are from small, local pubs that have been serving this dish for ages.
 But there are a few standouts that you can try, if you’re looking for one of the best in the city.
-Try one of these famous roasts: Blacklock in Soho, Hawksmoor (various locations), Roast in Borough Market, The Princess of Shoreditch.
+Try one of these famous roasts: Blacklock in Soho and Shoreditch, Hawksmoor (various locations), Roast in Borough Market, The Princess of Shoreditch.